Homological stability for Iwahori-Hecke algebras of type B: Introduction

 \begin{definition} Let $n\geq 1$.
 The group of signed permutations is the subgroup of $GL_n(\mathbb{Z})$ comprising of matrices with exactly one non-zero entry in each row and column, and with all non-zero entries $\in \{ \pm 1 \}$.
 Alternatively, it is the wreath product of $C_2$ with $\mathfrak{S}_n$. \end{definition}

 Elements of $\mathcal{B}_n$ may thus be thought of as permutations with an accompanying sign change in $(\mathbb{Z}/2\mathbb{Z})^n$, and the same notations and manipulations can be used as for $\mathfrak{S}_n$.
-This provides a convenient combinatorial viewpoint, some of which carries over to the algebras $\mathcal{HB}_n$.
-Following the combinatorial viewpoint as a guide, we prove the result corresponding to Theorem \ref{hom-stab-an} for the algebras $\mathcal{HB}_n$ of type $\mathcal{B}_n$:
+This provides a convenient combinatorial viewpoint, some of which carries over to the associated Iwahori-Hecke algebras $\mathcal{HB}_n$ (defined in full later).
+Following the combinatorial viewpoint as a guide, we prove the algebras $\mathcal{HB}_n$ satisfy homological stability:

 \begin{theoremx} The map

 is an isomorphism for $2d \leq n-1$.

 \end{theoremx}